o355/PyWeather/README.md

+## Microsoft acquisition of GitHub notice
+It is rumored that Microsoft is going to acquire GitHub soon.
+If this is the case, PyWeather will be immediately migrated to GitLab.

+As a FOSS enthusiast, I do not want to support a site owned by the people who made Windows 10, the worst OS to date when it comes to spying and anti-user features.
+Microsoft is extremely anti-FOSS, and anti-user, and I hope GitHub sufferers if Microsoft buys GitHub.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!